jcgay/maven-profiler/README.md

 This will generate a report in `.profiler` folder.

 One can choose between `HTML` (by default) or `JSON` report using property `profileFormat`.
+Or you can compose multiple reporters separated by comma:

+    mvn install -Dprofile -DprofileFormat=JSON,HTML

 Also you can add the property `disableTimeSorting` if you want the reported times to be in the order of execution instead of sorted by execution time.

     mvn install -Dprofile -DdisableTimeSorting

+This will also works when `mvn` is executed on multiple threads (option `-T`).

 ### HTML